Miseries continue to multiply for Montreal Canadiens

 "As the Habs burn"

-The Montreal Canadiens are the NHL's most searing tire fire early in the season, with a 2-7-1 record, the worst offense (1.70 goals-per-game) and second-worst defense (3.80 GAA) in the League.
+The Montreal Canadiens are the NHL's most searing tire fire early in the season, with a 2-7-1 record, the worst offense (1.70 goals-per-game) and second-worst defense (3.80 goals-against average) in the league.
 Now we can add "raging off-ice controversy about maligned forward Alex Galchenyuk" to this cauldron of suck.

 Mario Tremblay, who played for Montreal and coached the Canadiens from 1995-97, has been known for years as an unfiltered (some might say unhinged) pot-stirrer in the French-language media.
 On Monday, during an appearance on 98.5 FM radio in Montreal, Tremblay claimed that Galchenyuk had been in a substance-abuse assistance program twice, a claim that violates all manner and sort of the confidentiality inherent in a recovery program.